LarsonBrennan/shiny_developer_challenge_appsilon/README.md

 2: App display a visualization timeline of when a given animal was seen.\
 3: App display a default screen instructing a user to type in an animal in the search bar.\
 4: There are some additional features added in to make the app more user friendly.
 These are \
-&nbsp;1: Allowing users to search by a general vernacular name, eg bear. \
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1: Allowing users to search by a general vernacular name, eg bear. \
-&nbsp;2: Non case specific text required for matching user search with vernacular or scientific name.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2: Non case specific text required for matching user search with vernacular or scientific name.
     I lower all text. \
-&nbsp;3: If there are multiple animals found that match what the user is looking for, \
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3: If there are multiple animals found that match what the user is looking for, \
-&nbsp;    all of them are displayed on the map and timeline.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    all of them are displayed on the map and timeline.
 This is good because if \
-&nbsp;    a user is looking for a vauge animal like a bear, then multiple bears found in that \
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    a user is looking for a vauge animal like a bear, then multiple bears found in that \
-&nbsp;    country will be first displayed, then the user can narrow their bear search down \
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    country will be first displayed, then the user can narrow their bear search down \
-&nbsp;    from there.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    from there.

 ### Technical requirements